Today, we visited many exciting places in Beijing. It was like walking through the pages of a history book.

 The Forbidden City.

-As we approached the gate to go into the Forbidden City, some monks were waiting to go in.
+As we approached the gate to enter the Forbidden City, some monks were waiting to enter.
 Some girls I was with on the tour asked the monks if they minded taking a photo with them.
-The monks were very happy to have their photo taken with the girls & as I took pictures of them, many Chinese girls also jumped on the side of the girls to have their photo taken with English girls.
+The monks were pleased to have their photo taken with the girls, and as I took pictures of them, many Chinese girls also jumped on the side of the girls to have their photo taken with English girls.

 We soon went into the Forbidden City, which was massive.
 The buildings were fantastic, but we had little time to explore.
 Many of the buildings we entered were bare when I visited.
 Maybe if I had longer to look around, I would have seen more, but it left me sad that it seemed mainly empty.
-It has had many objects stolen or destroyed in the past & it also became apparent that many of the objects, usually there, were on tour being shown at different places throughout China & the outside world.
+It has had many objects stolen or destroyed in the past.
+It also became apparent that many of the objects, usually there, were on tour and were being shown at different places throughout China and the outside world.

 About the Forbidden City.

 The Forbidden City is a palace complex at the centre of the Imperial City in the Dongcheng District of Beijing.
-The Forbidden City was constructed between 1406 & 1420.
-It was the former Chinese Imperial palace & winter residence of the Emperor of China from the Ming dynasty (since the Yongle Emperor) to the end of the Qing dynasty, between 1420 & 1924.
+The Forbidden City was constructed between 1406 and 1420.
+It was the former Chinese Imperial palace and winter residence of the Emperor of China from the Ming dynasty (since the Yongle Emperor) to the end of the Qing dynasty, between 1420 and 1924.

-The Forbidden City served as the home of Chinese emperors & their households & was the ceremonial & political centre of the Chinese government for over 500 years.
-Since 1925, the Forbidden City has been under the charge of the Palace Museum, whose extensive collection of artwork & artefacts were built upon the imperial collections of the Ming & Qing dynasties.
+The Forbidden City served as the home of Chinese emperors and their households and was the ceremonial and political centre of the Chinese government for over 500 years.
+Since 1925, the Forbidden City has been under the charge of the Palace Museum, whose extensive collection of artwork and artefacts was built upon the imperial collections of the Ming and Qing dynasties.
 The Forbidden City was declared a World Heritage Site in 1987.

 Photos from the Forbidden City.

-Official website of the Forbidden City & Palace Museum.
+Official website of the Forbidden City and Palace Museum.

 Silk Store.

-We were taken to a silk store before lunch, where we were shown how the silkworm is used to generate the silk & then how it was woven into many different forms of silk for making various items.
-Amazingly, every part of the worm & silk cocoon was used.
+We were taken to a silk store before lunch, where we were shown how the silkworm is used to generate the silk and then how it was woven into many different forms of silk for making various items.
+Amazingly, every part of the worm and silk cocoon was used.
 Even the worm was used to produce makeup.

-I purchased a silk duvet, pillow & shirt.
+I purchased a silk duvet, pillow and shirt.
 The girl serving me was beautiful.
-When she helped me try on a shirt & then undress me again, I asked her if she could come to England to dress me.
+When she helped me try on a shirt and then undress me again, I asked her if she could come to England to dress me.
 To my delight, she said she would come to England to be my maid.

-We were taken to a market with fake goods & a food hall for lunch.
-The food hall was large & had many great-looking places to eat.
-Sadly, we were taken to a terrible buffet; the food was poor quality, cold, & for the most part, tasteless.
-The beer was no better, taking ages to pour by staff that didn't know how to pour beer & generated more foam than beer.
+We were taken to a market with fake goods and a food hall for lunch.
+The food hall was large and had many great-looking places to eat.
+Sadly, we were taken to a terrible buffet; the food was poor quality, cold, and, for the most part, tasteless.
+The beer was no better, taking ages to pour by staff that didn't know how to pour beer and generated more foam than beer.

 After a poor meal, I accompanied Tracy while she went to buy a dress for her granddaughter as she didn't like bargaining.
-Pretending to be her husband, I told her that she could only have ¥80 to buy a dress, & after a lot of negotiation & walking off, we managed to get the ¥200 dress for ¥80.
-My new wife was pleased & Mel decided she would have to be our daughter.
+Pretending to be her husband, I told her that she could only have ¥80 to buy a dress, and after a lot of negotiation and walking off, we managed to get the ¥200 dress for ¥80.
+My new wife was pleased, and Mel decided she would have to be our daughter.

 After shopping, we returned to the hotel for a rest before going for dinner tonight.